Kangaroo Route: One-stop flights (1974–2018)

-In April 1974 Qantas commenced operating a one stop service from Perth to London with only one stop in Bombay with Boeing 707s.
+On 29 March 1974, Qantas commenced operating a one stop service from Perth to London with only one stop in Bombay with Boeing 707s and later supplemented with Boeing 747-200s in June of that same year.
 In October 1988 Qantas introduced a one stop service from Sydney to London with Boeing 747-300s.

 In 1989 Qantas set a world distance record for commercial jets when a Boeing 747-400, the City of Canberra, flew non-stop from London to Sydney in just over 20 hours (with special fuel and without passengers or cargo).
 This was the only nonstop flight ever made between both cities for the next 3 decades.

 Starting in January 2009, Qantas began utilising its new A380 aircraft on the Kangaroo Route, raising its capacity to 450 passengers per flight.

 As part of a partnership approved in 2013 with Emirates, Qantas announced that its services to London would stop in Dubai rather than Singapore, beginning that same year.
 Qantas also announced that its services to Frankfurt via Singapore would be discontinued in April 2013, leaving London as its only European destination.
 In 2017, Qantas announced a renewal of this partnership for another 5 years with the modification of the Qantas' Kangaroo Route reverting to operating with a stopover in Singapore instead of Dubai from 25 March 2018.